carrillo417/post-install-config/README.md

 End Users osTicket URL:
 http://localhost/osTicket </b>

 While logged in as an admin you are able to switch between Agent Panel and Admin Panel.
-In the admin panel you have more control and you can also change or configure settings if needed.
+In the admin panel you have more control and you can also configure settings if needed.

 <img src="https://i.imgur.com/nhB9CaA.png" height="80%" width="80%" alt=""/>

 <h2>Configure <a href="https://docs.osticket.com/en/latest/Admin/Agents/Roles.html">Roles</a></h2>

+- Roles are the permissions granted to Agents per Department that they have access to.
 - While in the admin panel, let's configure Roles (for grouping permissions)
 - Admin Panel -> Agents -> Roles
 - Supreme Admin (this role has all the permissions enabled)